reagento/dishka/docs/di_intro.rst

         service = request.state.service
         service.action()

 It works good.
 You have clean request handlers and you can change middlewares in tests.
-But it can become a problem if you have lot's of objects which are not cheap to create.
+But it can become a problem if you have lots of objects which are not cheap to create.

 * The second approach is to create some factory (let's call it **container**) and call it within request handler.
 You can still use middleware to pass it into handler (check also other features of your framework)